Morehouse School of Medicine Physician Assistant Program

 • Educate and Graduate

-• 90% PANCE pass rate for MSM PA Program Class of 2022 (Benchmark: All-time PANCE pass rate of 95% or higher for all graduates.
-Not meeting benchmark for 2021 and 2022 cohorts).
+• 91% PANCE pass rate for MSM PA Program Class of 2022

-• 100% of employers who responded reported that 2021 MSM graduates were at or above expectations in the following areas: (Benchmark: All new graduate PA-C employees from the program will achieve at or above employer expectations from Employer Survey.
-Meeting benchmark for 2021)
+• 100% of employers who responded reported that 2021 MSM graduates were at or above expectations in the following areas

 • history taking skills